opencoweb/coweb/docs/js/session.rst

 .. function:: SessionInterface.onStatusChange(status)

    A :class:`SessionInterface` invokes this method when its session status changes.
-A web application can override or hook (e.g., `dojo.connect`) this method to advise the user of the change in session status (e.g., show a busy dialog).
+A web application can override or hook (e.g., `dojo.connect`) this method to advise the user of the change in session status (e.g., show a modal busy dialog while joining to prevent user interaction before cooperation is possible).

    A web application should not take programmatic action based on these notices: their sequencing with respect to the internal state of :class:`SessionInterface` is not well-defined.
 For example, an application should not watch for `joining` in order to invoke :func:`SessionInterface.update`.
 Instead, the application should use the :class:`Promise` returned by :func:`SessionInterface.join`.